Mecha-Karen/acord/docs/source/guides/components.rst

 And you want to respond with a nice message, well its never been more simpler!

-So lets get started, first send your message.
-In the demo below it will be defined as ``message``
+All you need to do is wait for it to occur!

 .. code-block:: py

-    message: Message = ...

-    inter = await Client.wait_for("interaction", callback=None, timeout=None)
+    inter = await Client.wait_for("interaction", timeout=None)

     await inter.respond(content="Look a response!")